Woody Allen: 2005–2014: Career resurgence

-2010s

-You Will Meet a Tall Dark Stranger, filmed in London, stars Antonio Banderas, Josh Brolin, Anthony Hopkins, Anupam Kher, Freida Pinto and Naomi Watts.
-Filming started in July 2009.
-It was released theatrically in the US on September 23, 2010, following a Cannes debut in May 2010, and a screening at the Toronto International Film Festival on September 12, 2010.

-Allen announced that his next film would be titled Midnight in Paris starring Owen Wilson, Marion Cotillard, Rachel McAdams, Michael Sheen, Corey Stoll, Allison Pill, Tom Hiddleston, Adrien Brody, Kathy Bates, and Carla Bruni, the First Lady of France at the time of production.
+Allen announced that his next film would be titled Midnight in Paris, starring Owen Wilson, Marion Cotillard, Rachel McAdams, Michael Sheen, Corey Stoll, Allison Pill, Tom Hiddleston, Adrien Brody, Kathy Bates, and Carla Bruni, the First Lady of France at the time of production.
 The film follows a young engaged couple in Paris who see their lives transformed.
 It debuted at the 2011 Cannes Film Festival on May 12, 2011.
 Allen said he wanted to "show the city emotionally" during the press conference.
-"I just wanted it to be the way I saw Paris—Paris through my eyes," he added.
+"I just wanted it to be the way I saw Paris—Paris through my eyes", he said.
 The film was almost universally praised, receiving a 93% on Rotten Tomatoes.
 Midnight in Paris won the Academy Award for Best Original Screenplay and became his highest-grossing film, making $151 million worldwide on a $17 million budget.

+On October 20, 2011, Allen's one-act play Honeymoon Motel opened on Broadway as part of a larger piece titled Relatively Speaking, with two other one-act plays by Ethan Coen and Elaine May.
 In February 2012, Allen appeared on a panel at the 92nd Street Y in New York City with moderators Dick Cavett and Annette Insdorf, discussing his films and career.

-His next film, To Rome with Love, was a Rome-set comedy released in 2012.
-The film was structured in four vignettes featuring dialogue in both Italian and English.
+His next film, To Rome with Love (2012), is a Rome-set comedy starring Jesse Eisenberg, Elliot Page, Alec Baldwin, Penelope Cruz, Greta Gerwig, and Judy Davis.
+The film is structured in four vignettes featuring dialogue in both Italian and English.
 It marked Allen's return to acting since his last role in Scoop.
+Bob Mondello gave it a mixed review, writing, "To Rome with Love is just froth—a romantic sampler with some decent jokes and gorgeous Roman backdrops.
+It goes down easily, but I have to say it's interesting less for what it is than for how it is."

-Blue Jasmine debuted in July 2013.
+Allen's next film, Blue Jasmine, debuted in July 2013.
 The film is set in San Francisco and New York, and stars Alec Baldwin, Cate Blanchett, Louis C.K., Andrew Dice Clay, Sally Hawkins, and Peter Sarsgaard.
-Opening to critical acclaim, the film earned Allen another Academy Award nomination for Best Original Screenplay, and Blanchett received the Academy Award for Best Actress.
+It opened to critical acclaim, with Eric Kohn of IndieWire calling it "his most significant movie in years".
+The film earned Allen another Academy Award nomination for Best Original Screenplay, and Blanchett received the Academy Award for Best Actress.
 Allen co-starred with John Turturro in Fading Gigolo, written and directed by Turturro, which premiered in September 2013.
-In 2013 Allen shot the romantic comedy Magic in the Moonlight with Emma Stone, and Colin Firth in Nice, France.
+Also in 2013, Allen shot the romantic comedy Magic in the Moonlight with Emma Stone and Colin Firth in Nice, France.
 The film is set in the 1920s on the French Riviera.
-The film was a modest financial success, earning $51 million off a budget of $16 million.
+It was a modest financial success, earning $51 million on a $16 million budget.
+For the BBC, Owen Gleiberman wrote, "Magic in the Moonlight is Allen's most gratifyingly airy concoction in a while, but it's also a comedy that insists, in the end, on making an overly rational case for the power of the irrational."